Amagash/Happy_Hacktoberfest/README.md

 ![](https://img.shields.io/github/license/Amagash/Happy_Hacktoberfest)

 ## Quick start
 Welcome to the Happy Hacktoberfest repository!
+The python package `hacktoberfest_jems` is a wishing box from all contributors.

-To install the current release of Happy Hacktoberfest:
+To install the current release of `hacktoberfest_jems`:
 ```
 > pip install hacktoberfest_jems
 ```